MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp-integration.md

 1. You can either create a new PlayFab account using your Windows Hello credentials.
 2. You can link Windows Hello credentials to your existing PlayFab account.

-Which one you use depends on whether Windows Hello is your primary authentication or not.
+Which one you use depends on whether or not Windows Hello is your primary authentication.

 ### Creating a new account with Windows credentials